UFC on ESPN: Blaydes vs. Daukaus: Background

 A light heavyweight bout between former KSW and UFC Light Heavyweight Champion Jan Błachowicz and Aleksandar Rakić was expected to serve as the event headliner.
 However in late January, Błachowicz withdrew due to an injury and the bout was rescheduled for UFC on ESPN 36.
 Instead, a heavyweight bout between Curtis Blaydes and Chris Daukaus headlined the event.

 A women's flyweight bout between Joanne Wood and Alexa Grasso was originally scheduled for UFC Fight Night: Vieira vs. Tate, but Grasso pulled out due to injury and the pairing was scrapped.
 They were then rescheduled for this event.

 A welterweight bout between Matt Brown and Bryan Barberena was expected to take place at UFC on ESPN: Font vs. Aldo in last December, but Brown was removed from the contest due to testing positive for COVID-19.
 They instead met at this event.

 A bantamweight bout between Montel Jackson and Danaa Batgerel was scheduled for this event.
 However, Jackson had to pull out of the bout and was replaced by Chris Gutiérrez.

 A women's strawweight bout between former Invicta FC Atomweight Champion Michelle Waterson and Amanda Ribas was expected to take place at this event.
 However, Waterson was forced to withdraw in early March due to an undisclosed injury and the bout was postponed to UFC 274.
 At first, they were expected to meet at UFC 257, but Waterson pulled out of that bout due to undisclosed reasons.

 Lerone Murphy and Nate Landwehr were expected to meet in a featherweight bout.
 However, Murphy withdrew from the bout due to undisclosed reasons and was replaced by David Onama.
 In turn, Landwehr had to pull out of the bout and the bout was scrapped.

 Undefeated middleweights Aliaskhab Khizriev and Abusupiyan Magomedov were expected to meet at the event.
-However, Magomedov pulled out due to unknown reasons and was replaced by Denis Tiuliulin.
+However, Magomedov pulled out for unknown reasons and was replaced by Denis Tiuliulin.

 A featherweight bout between Tucker Lutz and Seung Woo Choi was scheduled for the event.
-However, Choi was forced to withraw from the event due to an undisclosed injury and the bout was scrapped.
+However, Choi was forced to withdraw from the event due to an undisclosed injury and the bout was scrapped.

 A heavyweight bout between Aleksei Oleinik and Ilir Latifi was expected to take place at event.
 However, the bout was canceled as Latifi withdrew on the day of the event due to illness.
 The pairing was rescheduled for two weeks later at UFC 273.